sunil-kumarr/NAP-Product-Insight/README.md

   - **Type All Query**
     **POST Request**   `http://127.0.0.1:5000/greendeck/task`
     > This is a all in one url endpoint which can be used in place of any of the 4 Post requests used above and return the same output.

-**Note**: I Tried to host the application on **Heroku** but there was a dependency error for `libgirepository1.0-pc`.
-          To resolve the error I searched around on internet a lot but nothing solved it ,I also posted it on stackoverflow but haven't gotten any answer to it yet.